PaulWGraham/OrcAttack/README.md

 ## CLIPS rules:

-Whether or not the orc attacks is determined a number of [CLIPS rules](https://github.com/PaulWGraham/OrcAttack/blob/main/Text/orcattack.clp).
-The rules are triggered by facts that fall into three catagories: environment, human, and orc.
+Whether or not the orc attacks is determined by a number of [CLIPS rules](https://github.com/PaulWGraham/OrcAttack/blob/main/Text/orcattack.clp).
+The rules are triggered by facts that fall into three categories: environment, human, and orc.
 The following is the template used to assert facts about the orc:
 ```
 	(deftemplate orc
 		(slot health)